Crystal Au-Yeung is a Partner in the Hong Kong Disputes and Restructuring practice at Conyers.

-Crystal has extensive experience in cross-broader commercial disputes, as well as insolvency and restructuring matters.
-Crystal has acted for financial institutions, public companies, investment funds, directors of listed companies, high net worth individuals (in their capacities as investors of funds, shareholders, and beneficiaries of trusts and estates), and insolvency practitioners (liquidators, receivers, and trustees in bankruptcy).
+Crystal is fluent in Cantonese Mandarin and English, and has extensive experience in cross-border commercial disputes, insolvency, and restructuring.
+She regularly acts for financial institutions, listed companies, investment funds, directors, high net worth individuals, and insolvency practitioners (including liquidators, receivers, and trustees in bankruptcy).

 Experience